dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/windows/showMessageBox.md

 # showMessageBox
-> Supported from HBuilderX 2.9.12+ version
+> Supported from HBuilderX 2.9.12+.

 Show a dialog box for selection in the window